dxos/dxos/docs/docs/guide/tutorial.md

 npm create @dxos/bare
 ```

+Running `npm create` will give you different options to customize your app.
+For this tutorial, default to saying "yes" to all the prompts with the exception of "Include PWA support", to which you should say "no".

 ::: note
 If you encounter an error with `EINVALIDPACKAGENAME` it's likely the npm/node versions are out of date.
 Ensure `node -v` is 18 or higher and `npm -v` is 9 or higher.
 :::